inducer/pycuda/doc/source/driver.rst

         Return *True* iff all queued operations have completed.

+    .. method:: wait_for_event(evt)

+        Enqueues a wait for the given :class:`Event` instance.

+        CUDA 3.2 and above.

+        .. versionadded:: 2011.1

 .. class:: Event(flags=0)

     An event is a temporal 'marker' in a :class:`Stream` that allows taking the time